First Time User? Enroll now.

 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Epididymitis is inflammation and infection of the long, tightly coiled tube (epididymis) that lies behind each testicle and collects sperm.
 Epididymitis can be caused by a urinary tract infection, a sexually transmitted infection, an enlarged prostate, or a urologic procedure.

 Epididymitis usually starts suddenly.
 Symptoms can include pain, scrotal swelling, painful or frequent urination, and fever or chills.

 Bacterial epididymitis is treated with antibiotics.
-Other treatments for epididymitis may include bed rest, ice packs, scrotal support with a jock strap, and pain medicine.
+Other treatments for epididymitis may include bed rest, ice packs, scrotal support with snug underwear or compression shorts, or pain medicine.

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.